sayzlim/sayzlim.github.io/source/apps/index.md

 [D6]: https://itunes.apple.com/us/app/wifi-signal/id525912054?l=en&mt=12&at=11ld6n&ct=wifi+signal "Mac App Store - WiFi Signal - iTunes - Apple"

 ## System Preferences
 Those apps are installed within System Preferences.
 FunctionFlip is useful if you only want to enable part of the function keys.
 Magic Launch allows you to set rules which files should open with which apps.
-SmoothMouse fix the quirk of OS X mouse cursor delay.
+SmoothMouse fixes the quirk of OS X mouse cursor delay.
 Hazel?
 That’s one of the most powerful app you can get on Mac.

 - FunctionFlip (Free): [Direct][2775-001]
 - Hazel ($28): [Direct][2775-002]